razerofficial/CChromaEditor/README.md

 	const char* path, double frameId, double red, double green, double blue);
 ```

+---
 <a name="PluginFillNonZeroColor"></a>
 **PluginFillNonZeroColor**

+This method will only update colors in the animation that are not already
+set to black.
+Set the RGB value for a subset of colors in the specified
+frame.

 ```C++
 EXPORT_API void PluginFillNonZeroColor(
 	int animationId, int frameId, int color);
 ```

+---
 <a name="PluginFillNonZeroColorAllFrames"></a>
 **PluginFillNonZeroColorAllFrames**

+This method will only update colors in the animation that are not already
+set to black.
+Set the RGB value for a subset of colors for all frames.

 ```C++
 EXPORT_API void PluginFillNonZeroColorAllFrames(
 	int animationId, int color);
 ```

+---
 <a name="PluginFillNonZeroColorAllFramesName"></a>
 **PluginFillNonZeroColorAllFramesName**

+This method will only update colors in the animation that are not already
+set to black.
+Set the RGB value for a subset of colors for all frames.

 ```C++
 EXPORT_API void PluginFillNonZeroColorAllFramesName(
 	const char* path, int color);
 ```

+---
 <a name="PluginFillNonZeroColorAllFramesNameD"></a>
 **PluginFillNonZeroColorAllFramesNameD**